CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Experiments

 \subsubsection{Hyperparameter tuning}

 We train all generative models from scratch using Adam \cite{Kingma-ICLR-2014} for $70$ epochs, on mini-batches of two examples.
-For the baseline methods, we set all hyperparameters as indicated by the authors introducing the respective models \cite{Isola-CVPR-2017,Zhu-ICCV-2017,Kim-ICLR-2019}.
+For any additional hyperparameters of the baseline methods, we consider the default values proposed by the authors introducing the respective models \cite{Zhu-ICCV-2017,Isola-CVPR-2017,Kim-ICLR-2019, Lai-ICCV-2021, Tang-TNNLS-2021}, along with additional configurations (comprising various learning rates and loss weights) obtained through grid search.
+As we did not observe significant improvements when changing the hyperparameters for any of the baseline models, we decided to keep the default hyperparameter values as indicated by the corresponding authors \cite{Zhu-ICCV-2017,Isola-CVPR-2017,Kim-ICLR-2019, Lai-ICCV-2021, Tang-TNNLS-2021}.
 For our approach, we set the learning rate to $10^{-4}$, keeping the default values for the other parameters of Adam.
-Following Zhu et al.~\cite{Zhu-ICCV-2017}, we set the weight that controls the importance of cycle-consistency in Equation~\eqref{eq_cytran} to $\lambda=1$.
-We provide the code to reproduce our results at: \url{https://github.com/ristea/cycle-transformer.git}.
+We set the weights that control the importance of the cycle-consistency terms in Equation~\eqref{eq_cytran} to $\lambda=10$ and $\beta=1$.
+Following Zhu et al.~\cite{Zhu-ICCV-2017}, the same value of $\lambda$ is used for CycleGAN.
+We provide the code to reproduce our results at: \url{https://github.com/ristea/cycle-transformer}.